 State alleged unlawful fencing of the Canadian River bed below Sanford Dam; Riemer filed multiple counterclaims.
 Trial court denied the State's plea to the jurisdiction.
 Appellate court reversed, ordering the trial court to dismiss all claims against the State except Riemer's claim to the surface of the two tracts as well as select takings claims of other parties who sought class certification.
 On December 30, 2009, the trial court denied class certification, a decision affirmed on appeal in May 2011.
 Counter-Plaintiffs filed a petition for review with the Texas Supreme Court, which held that the trial court abused its discretion and reversed and remanded the matter to the Seventh Court of Appeals to address the remaining contested class certification requirements.
 Appellate oral arguments were held on November 4, 2013.
 In an opinion issued November 26, 2014, the 7th Court affirmed the denial of class certification.
 On January 9, 2015, Riemer filed a petition for review with the Texas Supreme Court; the State filed its response on February 9, 2015; and Riemer filed a reply on February 24, 2015.
-In response to the Court's request for merits briefing (and via extensions granted), Riemer filed on July 1, 2015; the State filed its Response on August 20, 2015, and Riemer filed a Reply on September 25, 2015.
+In response to the Court's request for merits briefing (and via extensions granted), Riemer filed on July 1, 2015; the State filed its Response on August 20, 2015 and Riemer filed a Reply on September 25, 2015.
 On October 23, 2015, the Court denied Riemer's petition.
 Riemer's motion for rehearing was filed December 7, 2015, and denied January 8, 2016.
+On February 27, 2017, Riemer filed in district court its 14th Amended Counterclaim and 12th Amended Third Party Petition, as well as motions for partial summary judgment on limitations and navigability.
+Hearing held May 22, 2017, wherein both Riemer partial summary judgments were granted.
+On September 20, 2017, Plaintiffs filed a motion to sever (properties - albeit not specifically identified - west of the Borger-Stinnett Highway from those east); case reassigned to Judge Brancheau, who requested case status briefs.
+Motion to Sever and State's plea hearing set for November 1, 2017.
 The probability of liability is reasonably possible.
 The possible final amount of loss is indeterminable at this time.